White and Yellow Butterflies

 Attracting Butterflies

-For gardeners thinking of adding butterfly plants to their landscapes, it's important to note that both caterpillar host plants and nectar plants for adults should be planted to maximize butterfly populations.
+For gardeners thinking of adding butterfly plants to their landscapes, it’s important to note that both caterpillar host plants and nectar plants for adults should be planted to maximize butterfly populations.
 Learn more about planning your own butterfly garden here on Gardening Solutions.
-And you can always contact your county Extension office for help from agents familar with your community.
+And you can always contact your county Extension office for help from agents familiar with your community.

 Also on Gardening Solutions